icoretech/spotify-client/README.md

 ```

 If you want to perform authenticated calls include `access_token` during initialization.

-Note that there are particular calls that requires authentication.
+Note that there are particular calls that not only requires authentication but the correct scopes.

+Read more about scopes [here](https://developer.spotify.com/web-api/using-scopes/).

 ```ruby
 # Current methods' signatures